-- Which species and ecological mechanisms require prioritized protective measures? - Which processes threaten biodiversity?
+- Which processes threaten biodiversity?
 How can they be integrated in spatial conservation models? - How are the current and aspiring states of biodiversity quantified?
-Are there data available or opportunities to gather them? - How should the financial resources available be spent? (i.e., For which species?
+Are there data available or opportunities to gather them? - How should the financial resources available be spent? (i.e. For which species?
 In which areas?
-With what timing?
-Is it possible to still use the current established conservation efforts?) - Is it possible to upscale conservation planning towards larger areas and time-horizons, protecting a wider set of species and combining the goals and resources of multiple planners?

-- What are the most effective options for action in contexts characterized by a large risk of failure derived by large amounts of analytical uncertainty and/or stochasticity?
+In what timing?
+Are the established conservation efforts still valued for the improvement of conservation effectiveness?) - Is it possible to upscale conservation planning towards larger areas and time-horizons, protecting a wider set of species and combining the goals and resources of multiple planners? - What are the most effective options for action in contexts characterized by a large risk of failure derived by large amounts of analytical uncertainty and/or stochasticity?

-Challenged by these questions, cutting-edge conservation planning uses analytical tools to undertake planning designs that, consequently, are expected to retrieve the largest conservation gains with the least financial resources, alongside a reduction of conflicts with competing socioeconomic activities (Watson et al., 2011).
+Challenged by these questions, cutting-edge conservation planning uses analytical tools to undertake planning designs which are expected to retrieve the largest conservation gains with the least financial resources, alongside a reduction of conflicts with competing socioeconomic activities (Watson et al., 2011).
 At this stage, solving optimized conservation problems is far from trivial.
-The need to cover wide sets of species, assessing large geographic areas with detailed (high-resolute) information and the integration of multiple, sometimes interacting, factors makes conservation plans extremely difficult to implement even when supervised by expert knowledge (Langford et al., 2011; Poiani et al., 2000).
-In this context, Operations Research (OR) gains relevancy as it delivers tools and techniques suited to assist decisions around the spatial (and nonspatial) dimension(s) of conservation planning.
-In the following sections, we debate problems concerning the spatial component of SCP, in particular, the identification of adequate areas for the establishment of PAs managed uniquely for biodiversity conservation or, similarly, areas where some level of ecologically sustainable socioeconomic development is allowed.
+The need to cover wide sets of species, assessing large geographic areas with detailed (high-resolution) information and the integration of multiple, sometimes interacting, factors makes conservation plans extremely difficult to implement even when supervised by expert knowledge (Langford et al., 2011; Poiani et al., 2000).
+In this context, Operations Research (OR) gains relevancy as it delivers tools and techniques suited to assist decisions around the spatial (and non-spatial) dimension(s) of conservation planning and environment.
+Indeed, OR provides a quantitative basis for decision-making as it uses a set of analytical methods (data analysis, mathematical modelling, optimization) to solve complex problems which arise in large systems, as the ones typically characterizing conservation plans.

+In the following sections, we present problems concerning the spatial component of SCP, in particular, the identification of adequate areas for the establishment of PAs managed uniquely for biodiversity conservation or areas where some level of ecologically sustainable socioeconomic development is allowed.
 We start by describing two general problems in OR that mimic two basic problems in PA selection.
 Then, we discuss more ambitious area-selection problems that integrate several PA properties and more elaborate conservation concerns (spatial design, connectivity, dynamic PAs prepared to mitigate the effects of climate change; use of explicit socioeconomic data; integration of uncertainty and risk control).
-We confront custom and ideal spatially explicit datasets informing distinct ecological, budgetary, socioeconomic and vulnerability realities.
-We conclude, debating about new perspectives to analyze massive amounts of data that, potentially, better represent the broad set of factors likely to determine biodiversity conditions.
+We confront custom and ideal spatially explicit data-sets informing distinct ecological, budgetary, socioeconomic and vulnerability realities.
+We conclude, debating about new perspectives to analyze massive amounts of data that, potentially, better represent the broad set of factors likely to determine biodiversity and environmental conditions.